matoliva/auth-template/README.md

-I apologize for the confusion.
-You're right to ask for the entire markdown content without any additional formatting.
-Here's the complete, raw markdown content for your README, ready to be copied and pasted directly into your GitHub repository:

 # Next.js Template with Google Authentication

 This template provides a quick start for building web applications with Next.js, featuring Google Authentication out of the box.
 It's designed to be a solid foundation for your side projects, allowing you to focus on building features rather than setting up the basics.